Jan-Kiezun/Jan-Kiezun/README.md

 ---
 ##### - What I'm currently learning? 🌱

-`Right now I'm focusing on CSS, JS and React Native.`
+`Right now I'm focusing on NodeJS and React.`

 ##### - What I plan for the future?🤔
 `I want to start a blog 💬 to share my progress and what I work on with other people.`